 For non-matriculating students who do not have an account online at the Financial Services website (Faculty, Staff, Mutual Use Students, College of Extended Study Students, Alumni, and Guests) payments must be made by Cash (Exact Amount) or Check (made out to SDSU Library) at the library circulation desk.

 Requesting Checked-Out Materials

 If the book you need is checked out, you can request that it be held at the Circulation / Course Reserves Desk for you when it is returned to the library.
-Requests are placed through the Library Catalog (the PAC), by selecting "Request / Hold" at the top of the screen.
+Requests are placed through the Library Catalog (Books & More), by selecting "Request / Hold" at the top of the screen.
 When your requested item has been returned and is ready for pickup, you will be notified by e-mail or mail.
 The item will be held at the Circulation / Course Reserves desk for eight days.
 When an item is unavailable patrons should also consider using Circuit or Interlibrary Loan to obtain it.